• About

 • Lay the figs flat side down in the baking pan and scatter the rest of the fruit around the figs.

-• In a small bowl whisk together the pomegranate molasses, honey, port, orange zest, and brown sugar.
+• In a small bowl whisk together the pomegranate molasses, honey, port, orange zest, and brown sugar and pour this mixture over the fruit.

-• Pour the molasses mixture all over the fruit.
-Lay the thyme sprigs on top.
-Cover with foil and put in the oven for 10 minutes*.
-After 10 minutes, loosen the foil but leave it on and bake for another 10 minutes.
-Then take the foil off, slosh some of the pan juices on the stone fruit slices if they are a bit dry then let it cook for 5 more minutes.
+• Take the foil off, slosh some of the pan juices on the fruit slices and let it cook for 5 more minutes.
 Check and cook for 2 more minutes if needed.
 Fruit should be bubbling and just starting to turn a bit dark on the edges.
-A minute less or more will not matter.
-Remove from oven and let cool before devouring or putting in a container and saving in the refrigerator.
+Remove from oven and let cool.

-• Excellent eaten alone, with ice cream, on yogurt, with granola.
+• Devour after letting it cool or put it in a container and store in the refrigerator.
+Excellent eaten alone, with ice cream, on yogurt, with granola.
 You get the idea.

 Notes